 Structural failure of towers and conductor drops due to corrosion of steel are significant contributors to bushfire and safety risks.
-Given the line traverses through farmland and national park areas, this poses significant bushfire risks.
+Given the line traverses through farmland and national park areas, this poses significant bushfire and safety risks.

 The figure below shows a map of total estimated transmission line risk for all of TransGrid's transmission lines (ie, the PoF multiplied by the CoF and LoC) and, while it includes all risk contributors, bushfire is the general primary driver.
-It has been developed based on an assessment of risk factors in specific places and shows that Line 8 has one of the highest estimated risks in comparison to all other lines.
+It has been developed based on an assessment of risk factors in specific places and shows that Line 25 & 26 have some of the highest estimated risks of all lines.